Ryouh/Feats-Revisited/Feats.md

 ### Athlete

-You have undergone extensive physical training to gain the following benefits:
+You have undergone extensive physical training.

 * When you are prone, standing up uses only 5 feet of your movement.
 * Climbing doesn’t cost you extra movement.